 But this can apply anytime too, we don’t need a trigger like pain to switch us on—to make us come alive.
 Anytime we want we can step into this moment and feel, taste, smell, hear and see.

 When your characters fully notice and engage with their surroundings, your readers will too!
 Thus deepening your reader’s experience.
 Taste the air, take a deep breath, smell the sweetness or foulness that lingers there.
 What do you notice?

 A Super Power

 Pay attention to your skin, what do you feel?
-Notice the surface you’re resting against, is it rough or soft?
+Notice the surface you’re resting against.
+Is it rough or soft?
 Smooth or hard?
-Where are you clothes touching you?
+Where are your clothes touching you?
 Where do they squeeze or pinch?
 Where do they feel comfortable?
-Pick up a drink, feel the weight of the cup in you hand.
+Pick up a drink, feel the weight of the cup in your hand.
 Is it warm or cold?
-Touch the cup to you lips, what do you taste?
-Breath in.
-When you’re brushing your teeth, really brush them, consciously notice the bristles against you teeth how does it feel, taste the toothpaste, engage and then go deeper.
+Touch the cup to your lips, what do you taste?
+Breathe in.
+When you’re brushing your teeth, really brush them, consciously notice the bristles against your teeth how does it feel, taste the toothpaste, engage and then go deeper.

 Now take your new super power and slip into your character’s skin.
 What does it feel like to be in their body?
 How do their senses interpret the world you have created around them?
 What does he/she feel, see, taste, smell or hear?
 What’s it like to experience your character in this way?

 Does one of your senses dominate over another?
 Do you tend to experience life visually, audibly, through touch?
 What about in your writing?
 Do you tend to focus more fully on one sense?
 Would developing your character’s other senses give your reader a fuller experience?